MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/get-imagery-metadata.md

 |zoomLevel|zl|**Required if a centerPoint is specified and imagerySet is set to Road, Aerial or AerialWithLabels** The level of zoom to use for the imagery metadata.|An integer between 1 and 21. **Note:**  Some imagery may not be available at all zoom levels for all locations.
 If imagery is not available at a location, a message is returned in the `ErrorDetails` collection of the response.
 For more information about this collection, see [Common Response Description](../rest-services/common-response-description.md). <br /><br /> **Example**: zoomLevel=10|

 ## Response
  When metadata for Birdseye or BirdseyeWithLabels imagery is requested, a BirdseyeMetadata resource is returned in the response.
 For other imagery types, an ImageryMetadata resource is returned.
 The ImageryMetadata resource may contain a map tile URL.
 For more information about the map tile URL and other metadata returned, see [Imagery Metadata](../rest-services/imagery-metadata.md).
-For more information about the common response syntax for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Common Response Description](../rest-services/common-response-description.md).
+For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).
 JSON and XML responses are provided for the URL examples in the following section.

  These URLs support JSON (application/json) and XML (application/xml) response formats.
 A JSON response is provided by default unless you request XML output by setting the output (o) parameter.
 For more information, see [Output Parameters](../rest-services/output-parameters.md).